 While pornography and erotica have been around for tens of thousands of years — originally in the form of pottery figures and cave paintings — its evolution is now having a significant impact on sexual health.

 A quick refresher on how we got here — soon after the invention of the printing press, pornographers began publishing images and stories to satisfy an obvious demand.
-Eight-millimetre film in the 50s, video cassettes in the 80s and DVDs in the 90s allowed production by virtually anyone and distribution to growing audiences.
-When the internet arrived, pornography rapidly filled its servers and led the way in generating revenue from website traffic1.
+Eight-millimetre film in the 50s, video cassettes in the 80s, and DVDs in the 90s allowed production by virtually anyone and distribution to growing audiences.
+When the internet arrived, pornography rapidly filled its servers and led the way in generating revenue from website traffic.

 Pornography is now more accessible and affordable than ever before, with a prolific range of free options just a scroll away.